 Think of it like the petrol tank in a car – you fill up the tank and then drive until it’s empty.
 Then you fill it up again.
 It’s exactly the same with your rent – you pay for the week in advance and you live in the property for that week.
 Then you pay for the next week in advance, and so on.

-Just so you know, we do not hold on to your “rent in advance” so you can use it at the end of your tenancy.
+Just so you know, we do not hold on to your “rent in advance”.
 You used up your “rent in advance” during your first week of your tenancy.

 If your Tenancy includes (for example) a fridge/freezer, or a microwave, or perhaps a king size hot tub with cocktail dispenser and ice making machine, and one of them stops working, call your Property Manager.
 You don’t need to call anyone else, and definitely don’t call a tradesman to come fix it and then send us the bill.
 Your first call is always to your Property Manager.